 Numerous free resources are available to businesses interested in selling their products or services to the government.
-No fees are associated with required steps such as obtaining an EIN or DUNS number, registering in SAM or researching for opportunities and previous contract awards.
-This page contains links to Web sites where you may be required to register or where you can find more information on doing business with the government.
-These Web sites are but a few of the free resources and tools available to you.
+No fees are associated with required steps such as obtaining an EIN or Unique Entity Identifier (UEI), registering in SAM or researching for opportunities and previous contract awards.
+This page contains links to websites where you may be required to register or where you can find more information on doing business with the government.
+These websites are just a few of the free resources and tools available to you.

 When researching government contracting topics, we urge you to be cautious and, if a fee is charged for a service that interests you, make certain that you fully understand what you are purchasing.
+Generally, contracting with the government does not cost money.
 If you have questions, call an APEX Accelerator to determine whether similar services are available to you at no charge.

 At Montana APEX we know that government contracting is complex.
 We also understand that the related information can be overwhelming.

 We would be pleased to introduce you to the resources below, to guide you through the various registration processes, and to help you locate the information most pertinent to you.
 For personal, timely advice on government contracting, contact the APEX Accelerator nearest you.

 The Small Business Administration (SBA) offers a wide array of services to help Americans start, build and grow businesses.
 Find comprehensive information on topics such as business planning, size standards and small business classifications at http://www.sba.gov